 What are some things about Houston that have inspired you, and helped develop you as an artist?

-How does your voice as a woman influence your projects, informing which ones you choose to do, or the subject matter or otherwise?
+How does your voice as a woman influence your projects, informing which ones you choose to do, the subject matter, etc?

 What are some of your dream projects or goals as an artist?